input-output-hk/cardano-cli-gui/README.md

 # cardano-cli-gui
 Simple GUI for the cardano client tool.
-Works only on linux operating systems.
+To start the gui run from terminal:<br>
+`python cardano-cli-gui.py`

 **IMPORTANT:** Project is under construction.
 The gui does not work fully yet.<br>
 **IMPORTANT:** To use the GUI a cardano node has to be running and synced to the network.